Large Pre-Training Datasets Don't Always Guarantee Robustness after Fine-Tuning: Related Work

-Robustness in machine learning refers to a model’s ability to maintain performance under various perturbations, such as noise, corruption, and domain shifts.
-Robustness is typically evaluated on synthetic datasets derived from original data~\citep{hendrycks2019benchmarking,salvador2022imagenetcartoon} or real-world datasets featuring distribution shifts, such as different viewpoints~\citep{barbu2019objectnet}, styles~\citep{hendrycks2021many,wang2019learning}, or temporal changes~\citep{recht2019imagenet}.
-To develop more robust models, data augmentation techniques have been widely explored including style transfer~\citep{geirhos2018imagenet}, perturbation-based image-to-image networks~\citep{hendrycks2021many}, and adversarial logit pairing~\citep{kannan2018adversarial}.
-Robust-fine-tuning usually aims to maintain the robustness of the pre-trained model to OOD datasets during fine-tuning. \citet{taori2020measuring} address the limitations of previous robustness evaluations that used synthetic datasets by proposing a new evaluation protocol that utilizes realistic datasets; ImageNet-V2, ImageNet-A, ImageNet-R, ImageNet-Sketch, and ObjectNet after fine-tuning on ImageNet.
-This benchmark is widely used with vision and language models such as CLIP~\citep{radford2021learning}. \citet{shi2023effective} extend this to joint training on two dataset; ImageNet-1K with CIFAR-10~\citep{krizhevsky2009learning} or YFCC~\citep{thomee2016yfcc100m}.
+Robust fine-tuning aims to preserve the pretrained model's robustness to out-of-distribution (OOD) datasets--such as variations in viewpoint~\citep{barbu2019objectnet}, style~\citep{hendrycks2021many,wang2019learning}, and temporal distribution shifts~\citep{recht2019imagenet}--during the fine-tuning. \citet{taori2020measuring} proposed a benchmark to evaluate robustness changes on multiple existing ImageNet-based OOD datasets in pretrained models that were fine-tuned on ImageNet-1K.
+Though widely used~\citep{kumar2022fine,wortsman2022model,wortsman2022robust}, it only considers a single fine-tuning dataset (ImageNet-1K), which limits the in-depth analysis of differences induced by various fine-tuning datasets. \citet{shi2023effective} extend this to joint training on two dataset; ImageNet-1K with CIFAR-10~\cite{krizhevsky2009learning} or YFCC~\citep{thomee2016yfcc100m}.
 To solve this problem, \citet{wortsman2022model} demonstrate that averaging the parameters of multiple trained models improves both in-distribution and OOD performance.
-WiSE-FT~\citep{wortsman2022robust} further shows that linearly interpolating the weights of pre-trained CLIP and ImageNet fine-tuned CLIP improves robustness, although it requires tuning the interpolation ratio for optimal performance. \citet{goyal2023finetune} show that contrastive learning using text encoder in fine-tuning improves robustness. \citet{kumar2022fine} propose a two-stage method (LP-FT) that first applies linear probing followed by fine-tuning the entire network.
-Recently concurrent work~\citep{ramanujan2024connection} analyzes the effect of pre-training datasets on robust fine-tuning in the WILDS~\citep{koh2021wilds} dataset, showing that having more data is beneficial, while greater diversity per class is not.
-Unlike existing benchmarks~\citep{shi2023effective,taori2020measuring}, which only fine-tune on ImageNet or two datasets simultaneously from unknown or uncurated pre-training datasets, our benchmark provides diverse downstream datasets for a comprehensive understanding of robust fine-tuning.
+WiSE-FT~\citep{wortsman2022robust} further shows that linearly interpolating the weights of pretrained CLIP and ImageNet-1K fine-tuned CLIP improves robustness, although it requires tuning the interpolation ratio for optimal performance.
+LP-FT~\citep{kumar2022fine} fine-tunes the last layer (linear probing) first and then fine-tunes the entire network. \citet{goyal2023finetune} show that contrastive learning using a text encoder in fine-tuning improves robustness. \citet{ramanujan2023connection} analyze the effect of pretraining datasets on robust fine-tuning in the WILDS~\citep{koh2021wilds} dataset, showing that having more data is beneficial, while greater diversity per class is not.
+Unlike existing benchmarks~\citep{shi2023effective,taori2020measuring}, which only fine-tune on ImageNet or two datasets simultaneously from unknown or uncurated pretraining datasets, our benchmark provides diverse downstream datasets for a comprehensive understanding of robust fine-tuning.